dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-mongodb-with-tests-part-1.md

 We defined the type of the argument of our newly created function as `FindConditions<Link>`, this is so we could reuse the same function later on for when we update a link via its `id`.

 We need to create another module with a controller that can handle the redirection logic.
 This controller will not have a path name (e.g. `/links`) so that our URL can be as short as possible.
-While we can have the a short domain that points to our server, we also don't need another level of path (e.g. `/links/my-short-url`) as part of the generated short URL.
+While we can have a short domain that points to our server, we also don't need another level of path (e.g. `/links/my-short-url`) as part of the generated short URL.

 Using what we've learned so far for creating a module and controller, let's once again use Nest CLI: